aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 5. Demonstrate LLM inference speedup: We compare average latencies between fine-tuned LLM and the fine-tuned LLM with Medusa heads.

-## Why using Medusa framework on Amazon SageMaker?
+## Why use the Medusa framework on Amazon SageMaker?

 Large Language Models generate text in a sequential manner, with each new token conditional on the previous ones.
 This process can be slow, and different techniques have been suggested to address these issues one of which is Medusa framework.